Zero-Cost Commitments Are Not Commitments

 }

-In a market where task acceptance is zero-cost, pricing is determined by declared capabilities and marketing.
+In a claims-only market, pricing reflects declared capabilities and marketing.
 Every agent looks the same until you've done business with it.
 Trust is built slowly, manually, one failed interaction at a time.
-It doesn't transfer to new counterparties.
+The market can't allocate work efficiently because the inputs to allocation (reliability claims) are unverifiable.

-This is not a world of better claims.
-It's a world of fewer claims and more ledgers.
-That's what trust at scale looks like.
+This is a world with fewer claims and more ledgers.
+That's what trust at production scale looks like.